brainupdaters/drlm/README.rst

 To configure the TFTP is nedeed deefine the DRLM Store Dir as root and enable the TFTP service on system startup.

-To configure the HTTP is nedeed enable SSL in the Apache server and include the DRLM http config file in the Apache configuration files.

 Also is needed increment the loop limit devices in grub config in order to be able reach all DRLM clients.